 Glacier Park Collection

-Day 1: A Little Learning: Boat Tour of St. Mary Lake and a Ranger-led Activity
+Day 1: St. Mary Lake and ranger-led activities

-How about a morning stroll?
-Start at the St. Mary Visitor Center to get your bearings on the park, the east side and to check times for the ranger-led activities you’ll enjoy later.
-From the Visitor Center, walk the Beaver Pond loop before hopping in the car to swing back into St. Mary Village for picnic supplies for the afternoon.
-St. Mary Grocery in the village has everything you need, and you can pop over to the St. Mary Ranger Station if you have a few extra minutes to check it out.
+From the Visitor Center, walk the Beaver Pond loop before swinging back into St. Mary Village to pick up picnic supplies.
+St. Mary Grocery in the village has everything you need, and you can pop over to the St. Mary Ranger Station if you have time to spare.

 A group of three young adults ready for adventure walk among a group of colorful tiny homes

-After the boat tour, take a short scenic drive to the nearby town of Babb for an early dinner at the Cattle Baron to earn your Montana stripes.
+After the boat tour, take a short scenic drive to the nearby town of Babb and do a little shopping or dine at one of the local restaurants.

-Later, catch the ranger-led activity that starts around 7 PM back at the Visitor Center—it’s a can’t-miss for your time on the east side.
-Tonight, watch the Blackfeet dancers or tune in to the “Native America Speaks” campfire talk.
-Head to bed early tonight: tomorrow will be a big day!
+Later, catch the ranger-led activity that starts around 7 p.m. back at the Visitor Center — a can’t-miss during your time on the east side.
+Once the night falls, watch the Blackfeet dancers or attend a “Native America Speaks” campfire talk.
+Time for a little shut-eye?
+Rest up, tomorrow will be another big day.

 A view of mountains at sunset across Swiftcurrent Lake